Oil Pipe Line Transportation Systems

 NOTE: The term liquefied petroleum gas as used in this Standard includes any material in a liquid state composed predominantly of any of the following hydrocarbons; propane, propylene, butanes and butylenes.

 This Standard does not cover the following:

-(b) Casing, tubing, or pipe in oil wells, wellheads, separators, production tanks, or other production facilities;
+(b) Casing, tubing or pipe in oilwells, wellheads, or separators, production tanks or other producing facilities, and piping interconnecting these facilities;

-(c) Terminals (other than pipeline), refineries, marketing bulk plants, or gas processing plants;
+(c) Terminals (other than pipe line), refinery, marketing bulk plant, gas processing plant, or natural gasoline plant;

 Where any requirements of this Standard are at variance with the requirements of other standards or codes incorporated by reference into this Standard, the requirements of this Standard shall govern.

 The requirements of this Standard shall not be applied retroactively to existing installations or to installations under construction at the time of its approval but shall apply to the extension, repair, maintenance, and up—rating of such installations.